mattsn0222/Self-Driving-Car/README.md

 rostopic echo /image_raw -b traffic_light_training.bag > training_image_raw
 ```
 The resulting text file is converted to RGB image list with the `trainer/raw2img.py` script.

+Training was based on the distorted camera images, so undistorting images before prediction would be detrimental.

+To confirm that traffic light detection works on real life images, we used the ROSbag playback while the simulator was running as well.
+The car was "parked" before a traffic light in the simulator by manually crashing it into a tree.
+This was necessary to trigger the detection.
+Camera feed was switched off in the simulator, the tl_detector node was working on the ROSbag images.

 #### Drive By Wire Node